Appeals court allows Alex Murdaugh to argue for new trial because of possible jury tampering

 “I had questions about Mr. Murdaugh’s guilt but voted guilty because I felt pressured by other jurors,” Juror 630 wrote in a sworn statement, adding that Hill pressured the jurors to talk to reporters she had befriended after the trial.

-The South Carolina Attorney General’s Office, which prosecuted Murdaugh, said it had no comment on Tuesday’s ruling and would respond through the courts.
+The South Carolina Attorney General’s Office, which prosecuted Murdaugh didn’t immediately respond to an email asking for a reaction to Tuesday’s ruling.